 For prostate cancer that has spread to other parts of the body, other treatments may be recommended, including chemotherapy, hormone therapy, and/or immunotherapy.
 Relieving pain or other problems related to cancer — known as palliative care — is also an important goal of treatment.

 Prostate cancer has excellent relative survival rates.

 According to the American Cancer Society, relative survival rates for prostate cancer across all stages of the disease are:

 “Relative survival rate” refers to the likelihood of surviving as long as men in the general population of the same age.
 The figures above are for all stages of prostate cancer considered together.

 Why choose Alpha Med to treat your prostate cancer?

-A longstanding cancer-care provider in greater Chicago, Alpha Med Cancer Center provides a uniquely community-based approach to cancer care.
+A longstanding cancer-care provider in greater Chicago, Alpha Med Physicians Group provides a uniquely community-based approach to cancer care.
 We offer the same leading-edge protocols and treatments offered by major cancer centers, but with more independence and focus on your individual needs.
 Our doctors combine vast experience with state-of-the-art prostate cancer therapies to maximize your longevity and quality of life.